-The Potomac Valley Audubon Society will offer a winter tree-identification field trip at Cacapon State Park in Morgan County on Saturday, Feb.
-8.
+The Potomac Valley Audubon Society will offer a winter tree-identification field trip along the C&O Canal across from Shepherdstown the morning of Saturday, March 8.

-West Virginia state forester Ben Kunze will lead the trip.
+West Virginia state forester Herb Peddicord will lead the trip.
 He will show how to identify trees through such clues as their branching habits and overall shape, twigs and buds, and bark.

 If there has been a major snow the day before or the weather is especially inclement on the day of the trip, check the PVAS website to make sure the trip is still on.